-4.4 Is care effective?
+Number of requirements: 0 Number of recommendations: 1 4.4 Is care effective?

-Discussion with the registered manager established that the staff in the home responded appropriately to and met the assessed needs of the residents.
+Discussion with the registered manager established that the staff responded appropriately to and met the assessed needs of the residents.

 A review of three care records confirmed that these were maintained in line with the legislation and standards.
 They included up to date assessment of needs, life history, risk assessments, care plans and regular statement of health and well-being of the resident.
 Care records were updated regularly to reflect the changing needs of the resident.
 Residents and/or their representatives were encouraged and enabled to be involved in the assessment and care planning and review process, where appropriate.
 Discussion with staff confirmed that a person centred approach underpinned practice.
 The care records reflected multi-professional input into the service users' health and social care needs.
-This input was detailed within a document named record of visits by professionals.

-The registered manager and staff confirmed that records were stored safely and securely in line with data protection.
+An individual agreement setting out the terms of residency and the agreement was appropriately signed.
+The registered manager confirmed that records were stored safely and securely in line with data protection.

-The registered manager confirmed that there were arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to residents at appropriate intervals.
+The registered manager confirmed that there were arrangements in place to monitor and review the effectiveness and quality of care delivered to residents at appropriate intervals.
+Evidence of audits were contained within the monthly monitoring visits reports and the annual quality report We discussed with the registered manager the benefits of completing monthly audits of accidents and incidents to help identify patterns and implement change.
+A recommendation was made in this regard.